alexdisdier/doctolib-api/README.md

 # Synopsis

-This is a test to create a booking API.
+This is a booking API.
 We'll be using doctolib as an example.

 **_A Doctor does not have enough time to answer all his phone calls to take new appointments._**